 Music is the food of love, music is the food of the soul, and for some, more than just a melody...
 Musicians brings together the stories of those for whom music is indispensable.

-The newest section of the festival brings together 10 films that feature strong women as heroes, do not give in to pressure, who determine their own paths, and manage to stand on their own feet.
-From Iran to Belgium, Argentina to Georgia, women in these films in their personal or business lives–as executive, judge, photographer, or homeless¬–reject to be bossed around and stand up for their rights.
+This section of the festival brings together films that feature strong women as heroes, do not give in to pressure, who determine their own paths, and manage to stand on their own feet.
+From Hungary to Syria, Vietnam to Romania, women in these films in their personal or business lives reject to be bossed around and stand up for their rights.

 Originated from the love for the art of filmmaking, this section is constructed on “the passion for cinema,” “cinephilia,” and “Cinemania.”
 A portmanteau section, “Cinemania” comprises the highlights, the landmarks and milestones, the unforgettables of the world of cinema: masterpieces of a career, in memoriam or in celebration; restored classics, lost films, cult movies, films on films, and surprises…